Top 10 Tips for Interviewing New Daycare Clients

 Be yourself when meeting new daycare clients

-8. The number one most important thing is BE YOURSELF.
+The number one most important daycare interview tip is BE YOURSELF.
 Parents can tell if you’re being honest or not.
 I have heard this complaint from parents over and over again about other childcare providers.
 They feel they are not genuine.

-These techniques have kept my daycare full for over 20 years
+These daycare interview tips have helped keep my daycare full for over 20 years

-This is the best method I have found over the years to have success in my business.
+This is the best method for interviewing new daycare clients I have found over the years to have success in my business.
 In addition, my contract states the first two weeks of care is a trial period for everyone involved so if it doesn’t work out, everyone is free to go their separate ways.

 Not everyone will like your style of care and you will not get along with every family.
 Spending time to get to know people does help you avoid a lot of problems in the future.
 I wouldn’t do care without that time.
 Click here for more daycare advice to help you run your business well.